Guide · Boudoir · 11m read

 12. Hands clasped behind the head, on your back.
 Elbows out, chin slightly up.
 Opens the ribcage, elongates the torso, hides arms that many people feel self-conscious about.

-Want to see what poses work on you before booking a shoot?
-Preview ten variants in three minutes.
+Want to see what yours would look like?
+Preview ten styles in about three minutes.

 See a preview →